Taritsyn/WebMarkupMin/src/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support for the NUglify version 1.21.18;
+   Added support for the NUglify version 1.22.0.
-   2. No longer supports a .NET Standard 1.3;
-   3. Added support for .NET 10.

    =============
    DOCUMENTATION